lratcli/capstone-project/README.md

 ![Validation success](readme-assets/testing/validation-success.webp)

-The only excpetion was the signup page, where a user creates an account with the site.
+The only exception was the signup page, where a user creates an account with the site.
 These errors appear to be caused by due to invalid HTML nesting from Django’s default form rendering, and the code in question is not part of a file I have worked on.

 ![Signup validation errors](readme-assets/testing/validation-errors.webp)